 Cashless catering system

-Additional support, for Pupil Premium Students, is provided by the Year 7 Student Progress Leader, Assistant Head-teacher (Personalised Learning) and our Attendance Officer.
+Additional support, for Pupil Premium Students, is provided by the Year 7 Student Progress Leader, Assistant Principal (Personalised Learning) and our Attendance Officer.

 Teaching and Learning (£24,000)